 As far as C-section recovery pain goes, you can expect your incision to feel sore and especially painful when you cough, laugh, or sneeze.
 You’ll have to be careful not to put any extra strain on your abdominal muscles.
 That means no lifting anything any heavier than your baby.
 Putting some gentle pressure on your incision with a pillow, your hands, or an abdominal binder can relieve some of the pain.
 Don’t be surprised if you feel numb, sore, and swollen.
 It comes with the territory.
 Ice can really help.

-One thing that can really help with your post-op recovery is a postpartum support band like the Core Restore Support Band.
+One thing that can really help with your post-op recovery is a postpartum support band like the Core Restore Support Belt.
 The support band can be worn straight after c-section and it can be used to speed-up recovery process after abdominal surgery.
 The band provides help with supporting your surgical incision, holding your abdominal muscles together and increasing circulation at your surgical site to promote healing and decrease swelling.

 You’ll also need to keep an eye on your C-section scar recovery.
 Watch out for increased pain, swelling, redness, drainage, fever, and chills.
 If you experience any of these, talk to your doctor immediately.
 In terms of C-section incision care, you’ll want to keep the wound clean and avoid chafing by wearing loose clothing.